cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_9.3.png)

 We don't see here the bell-shaped profile of the statisticians' beloved model, the **normal distribution**, but that of a **skewed distribution**.
-This type of distribution, with a well-defined **right tail**, is typical in series that represent amounts of money.
+This type of distribution, with a well-defined **right tail**, is typical of variables whose values are amounts of money.

 ## Q4.
 Trend and distribution for the daily price variation

-You can calculate the daily price variation and keep it a separate series, or add it as a new column to the current data frame `df`.
+We could calculate the daily price variation and keep it as a separate series, or add it as a new column to the current data frame `df`.
 We choose here the second option.

 ```
 In [11]: df['dvar'] = df['high'] - df['low']